groupdocs-watermark/GroupDocs.Watermark-Products/content/watermark/net/add/image/doc.md

         // Instantiate Watermarker with input DOC document using (Watermarker watermarker = new Watermarker(input.doc))
           {
-            // Use image watermark path as constructor parameter of ImageWatermark class using (ImageWatermark watermark = new ImageWatermark("watermark.png"))
+            // Use image watermark path as the constructor parameter of ImageWatermark class using (ImageWatermark watermark = new ImageWatermark("watermark.png"))
             {
                 // Set watermark properties (width, height, alignment)